-The city has three basic classifications of streets:Common streets (arterials, collectors, school streets) used by all residents and non-residents Publicly maintained residential streets Privately maintained residential streets* 20 percent of the homeowners live on a privately maintained street.* Privately maintained streets account for 30 percent of the residential street miles in Orinda* If residential streets were included as publicly maintained streets, Orinda’s road system would increase by 30% from 93 miles to 122 miles.
+The City has three basic classifications of streets:Common streets (Arterials, Collectors, School streets) used by all residents and non-residents Publicly Maintained Residential streets Privately Maintained Residential streets* 20 percent of the homeowners live on a privately maintained street.* Privately maintained streets account for 30 percent of the Residential street miles in Orinda* If Privately Maintained Residential streets were included as publicly maintained streets, Orinda’s road system would increase by 30% from 93 miles to 121 miles...

 Paying to repair the publicly maintained Residential streets.

 Not at this tme.
 In fact, the city does not have the money to include the 64 miles of Publicly Maintained Residential streets it has spent $51 million to repair in its road maintenance program.
-That needs to be dealt with and the 2,500 - 3,000 voters living on private streets can help.
+Without additional funds for maintenance, these upgraded roads will again start to degrade.

-The biannual 2016 road engineer’s report stated that after the city completed the repairs to the Residential streets, bringing their minimum PCI (Pavement Condition Index) up to 50 (no “Poor” roads in Orinda), the city should spend $3.5 million per year to maintain the system.
-The funds for this come from the State’s gas tax and the County’s Measure J sales tax.
-This year those two taxes only provided $600,000 in revenue.
-With increased gas taxes, by 2019 it is projected that these revenues will increase to $1.2 million.
-That is still $2.3 million short of the estimated expenses to adequately maintain the current 93 mile road system.
+The latest version of the City's Road Plan estimate that after the city completed the repairs to the Residential streets, bringing their minimum PCI (Pavement Condition Index) up to 50 (no “Poor” roads in Orinda), the City would need to spend $3.5 million per year to maintain the system.
+The only funds currently available for this come from the State’s gas tax and the County’s Measure J sales tax.
+By 2019 it is projected that these revenues will increase to $1 million.
+That is still $2.5 million short of the estimated expenses to adequately maintain the current 93 mile road system.
 A new (tax) revenue source would be needed to supply this $2.5 millon per year.

 Before the voters agreed to an extra half cent sales tax and the two bond measures for road repair, the city policy was that all existing funds would be spent on the maintenance of Orinda’s Common streets.
 That policy still stands.
-Therefore, without new taxes to fund the $2.3 shortfall in maintenance expenses for the existing 93 miles of publicly maintained roads, all funds will go to maintain the Common streets and the Residential streets which we have spent $55 million to repair, will revert back to being not maintained. $2.5 million per year of new taxes will have to be voted in to prevent this waste of repair funds.
+Therefore, without new taxes to fund the $2.5 shortfall in maintenance expenses for the existing 93 miles of publicly maintained roads, all funds will go to maintain the Common streets and the Residential streets which we have spent $51 million to repair, will revert back to being not maintained. $2.5 million per year of new taxes will have to be voted in to prevent this waste of repair funds.